israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 >```

     There is nothing special about JavaScript arrays and the properties that cause this.
-    JavaScript properties that begin with a digit cannot be referenced with dot notation
+    JavaScript properties that begin with a digit cannot be referenced with dot notation; and must be accessed using bracket notation.

 ### Math